huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 - Answers to all four questions
 - A 3–4 sentence summary explaining how the threat abuses normal LAN behavior

-ARP spoofing succeeds because devices on a LAN accept ARP messages without validating their authenticity.
+ARP spoofing succeeds because devices on a LAN accept ARP messages without really validating their authenticity.
 An attacker can send fake ARP replies that associate their MAC address with the gateway’s IP address.
 Once the ARP table is poisoned, traffic is redirected through the attacker’s system.
-This works because ARP is designed for efficiency, not strong identity verification.
+This works because ARP is designed to be efficinet and does not have strong security for verification.

 ### Step 4 — Pair Discussion
 Share key reasoning and compare similarities/differences.